-The school runs a very wide and exciting programme of trips in this country and abroad.
-In order to run the trip we have to raise the cost of transport, board and lodging, expert tuition and hire of equipment.
+We like to run a wide and exciting programme of trips both in this country and abroad.
+In order to run the trip, we have to raise the cost of transport, board and lodging, expert tuition and hire of equipment.
 According to the 1988 Education Reform Act we can charge for the board and lodging costs but we can only raise the other costs by voluntary contributions.
 However, the trip can only go ahead if the level of support is sufficient.
 Families on low income may be able to apply for assistance through the school, particularly if it is to meet compulsory course requirements.

-There is a skiing trip to Europe each year organised by members of staff.
-The Humanities Faculty actively promotes both GCSE and A level trips to Iceland, China and Morocco in recent years.
+There tends to be a ski trip to Europe each year organised by members of staff.
+The Humanities Faculty actively promotes both GCSE and A level trips with recent trips to Iceland, China and Morocco.
 The History Department has arranged tours of World War Two battlefields in France and Belgium, and the Art Department has organised various trips to Paris, Italy and the United States to visit art collections.
-There are also annual sports tours for netball, volleyball, football and tennis.
+There have also been annual sports tours for netball, volleyball, football and tennis.

-Nearer home, there are regular visits for Geography, Art, History and Maths.
-The English and Drama Departments arrange frequent visits to the theatre as part of a wider extra-curricular enrichment offer.
-Each June, there are “no demerit” extra-curricular sports activities, such as archery and climbing wall, held on the school site as a reward for Outstanding behaviour and role model citizenship.
-The culmination of an exciting school year is the Activity Day held on the ultimate day of Activity Week in July where students in Years 7-9 have the opportunity to go to Waterworld in Stoke-on-Trent, Alton Towers in Staffordshire, London West End theatre weekend, cricket ground visits such as Lords in London, cinema and bowling in Telford or ice skating as well as more unusual activities like a scuba try dive.
+Closer to home, there are regular visits for Geography, Art, History and Maths.
+The English and Drama Departments look to arrange frequent visits to the theatre as part of a wider extra-curricular enrichment offer.
+The culmination of an exciting school year is the Activity Day held on the ultimate day of Activity Week in July where students in Years 7-10 have the opportunity to enjoy learning through themed off-site visits.